 top of page

-As athletes, especially golfers, we’ve all experienced the nerves that come with high-pressure moments.
-Those feelings of tension, worry, or doubt can have a real impact on our performance.
-Understanding how anxiety affects your brain, cognition, and decision-making can help you turn those anxious moments into opportunities to perform your best.
-In this post, I’m going to dive into the science behind anxiety, how it impacts your brain and performance, and share strategies to manage stress and stay in the zone.
+As athletes, especially golfers, we've all faced nerves during high-pressure moments.
+Feelings of tension, worry, or doubt can significantly impact our performance.
+Understanding how anxiety affects your brain, cognition, and decision-making helps transform anxious moments into opportunities for excellence.
+This post explores the science behind anxiety, its impact on performance, and offers strategies for managing stress and staying in the zone.

 The Science of Anxiety and Your Brain

-When you experience anxiety, it doesn’t just affect your emotions—it impacts the very brain systems responsible for your performance.
-The prefrontal cortex is the part of your brain responsible for high-level functions like attentiondecision-making, and emotion regulation.
-When we’re stressed or anxious, this critical area of the brain can actually go “offline,” shutting down the part of our brain that helps us make smart decisions and stay focused (Joyce, Uchendu, and Arnsten, 2025).
+When you experience anxiety, it affects more than just your emotions.
+It alters brain systems critical for your performance.
+The prefrontal cortex handles high-level functions like attention, decision-making, and emotion regulation.
+Under stress or anxiety, this vital area can go "offline," impairing smart decision-making and focus (Joyce, Uchendu, and Arnsten, 2025).

-Instead, the amygdala, which controls your emotional and survival responses, takes over.
-This shift from rational thought to emotional reaction triggers the body’s “fight or flight” response, which can narrow your focus and impact your ability to think clearly and make decisions.
-In golf, this could mean a narrowing of attention, causing you to miss details on the course or make poor decisions under pressure.
+During anxiety, the amygdala takes control of emotional responses.
+This shift from rational thought to emotional reaction activates the body's "fight or flight" response.
+Consequently, it narrows focus and impacts your ability to think clearly and make decisions.
+In golf, this can mean missing crucial details on the course or making poor choices under pressure.

 Anxiety and Decision-Making in Golf